 Biochemistry may fulfill the organic chemistry requirement.

-Students majoring in non-science disciplines who meet these basic requirements are strongly encouraged to apply.
+Students majoring in non-science disciplines who meet these requirements are strongly encouraged to apply.
 They will be given full consideration by the Committee on Admissions.
 Strongly motivated students from underrepresented minority and educationally deprived backgrounds are actively sought and encouraged to apply.
-A pre-entrance summer program is available for students selected by the Committee on Admissions to enter the freshman class.

 Applicants are required to take the Medical College Admission Test.
-The oldest MCAT scores that will be considered from individuals applying for admission to the Class entering 2011, are those taken in 2008.
+The MCAT must be taken within three years of the matriculation year.

 A letter of recommendation is required from the applicant's college premedical advisory committee.
 If there is no premedical advisory committee at the applicant's college, individual letters of recommendation are acceptable substitutes, with a minimum of one from a science faculty and one from a non-science faculty member.
 Letters of recommendation will only be accepted through AMCAS.